 Previous Evidence on Age Differences in Skills

 Given the policy relevance of these questions about skill development during adulthood, what answers can extant research provide us?
 Three key insights offered by current evidence are readily summarized (for comprehensive reviews, see Desjardin & Warnke, 2012, and Paccagnella, 2016).
 First, literacy and numeracy appear to continue to develop across adulthood (lifelong plasticity).
 Both cross-sectional and the few available longitudinal studies contradict the widespread assumption that skills are set like plaster after childhood (REFERENCES).
 Second, skill change during adulthood may involve both gains and losses, although typically at different ages (life stage dependency).
 As is now well documented, the cross-sectional age profile of literacy and numeracy follows an inverted u-shape: On average, literacy and numeracy skills continue to increase throughout the second decade of life, peak at around an age of 30 years, and gradually decline thereafter (Gabrielsen & Lundetræ, 2014; Paccagnella, 2016; Podolsky & Popov, 2013).
-The resulting age differences in skills are substantial: On average across participating countries, older adults (aged 55–65 years) score around 30 scale points lower on the PIAAC literacy scale (the equivalent of 0.8 SD) than young adults adults aged 25– 34 years (Paccagnella, 2016).
+The resulting age differences in skills are substantial: On average across participating countries, older adults (aged 55–65 years) score around 30 scale points lower on the PIAAC literacy scale (the equivalent of 0.8 SD) than young adults aged 25– 34 years (Paccagnella, 2016).
 Third, change may be unevenly distributed in major socio-demographic subgroups.
 In particular, those with lower educational attainment often show lower skills compared to those with higher educational attainment (Denny, Harmon, McMahon, & Redmond, 1999; Park & Kyei, 2007; Podolsky & Popov, 2014).
 Adults who are unemployed (vs. employed) and with low-skilled (vs. high-skilled) occupations are also more likely to have lower skills (Houtkoop & Jones, 1999; Podolsky & Popov, 2014).
 In addition, we see a general tendency of female adults having relative strength in literacy and of male adults having relative strength in numeracy across the life course (Houtkoop & Jones, 1999; Kline, 2004; Podolsky & Popov, 2014; Satherley & Lawes, 2008).
 Although adults generally show similar patterns in the skill change across aforementioned socio-demographic subgroups (Reder, 2009; Wilms & Murray, 2007), there is also some research suggesting variability in the magnitude of change across groups.
 For instance, using PIAAC data, Paccagnella (2016) compared age-related skill change among adults with different levels of educational attainment (i.e., primary, secondary, and territory or above) and found that those with the highest educational attainment experienced the largest skill loss during adulthood.